On uniqueness in Steiner problem: Abstract

 \section{Abstract}

-We prove that the set of $n$-point configurations for which the solution of the planar Steiner problem is not unique has Hausdorff dimension at most $2n-1$.
+We prove that the set of $n$-point configurations for which the solution of the planar Steiner problem is not unique has the Hausdorff dimension at most $2n-1$ (as a subset of $\mathbb{R}^{2n}$).
 Moreover, we show that the Hausdorff dimension of the set of $n$-point configurations on which at least two locally minimal trees have the same length is also at most $2n-1$.
-Methods we use essentially require certain analytic structure and finiteness to prove a general result for the Steiner problem in a complete Riemannian analytic manifold under some a priori assumptions.
+Methods we use essentially require rely upon the theory of subanalytic sets developed in~\cite{bierstone1988semianalytic}.
+Motivated by this approach we develop a general setup for the similar problem of uniqueness of the Steiner tree where the Euclidean plane is replace by an arbitrary analytic Riemannian manifold $M$.
+In this setup we argue that the set of configurations possessing two locally-minimal trees of the same length either has the dimension $n\dim M-1$ or has a non-empty interior.
+We provide an example of a two-dimensional surface for which the last alternative holds.

+In addition to abovementioned results, we study the set of set of $n$-point configurations for which there is a unique solution of the Steiner problem in $\mathbb{R}^d$.
+We show that this set is path-connected.